Probabilistic patient risk profiling with pair-copula constructions: Application: patient risk profiling with vine copula-based classifiers

 \subsection{Classification performance comparison}

-We next evaluate the discrimination and calibration performance of vine copula-based classifiers compared to random forest with stratified sampling and weighted logistic regression on the explored data.
+We next evaluate the discrimination and calibration performance of vine copula-based classifiers compared to random forest with stratified sampling and weighted logistic regression (estimated coefficients are given in \autoref{sec:app-risk}) on the explored data.
 As discussed in Section~\ref{sec:vineclass}, due to data being unbalanced, we assess their performance using Brier and negative log-likelihood (nll) scores per class.

-\autoref{tab:brier_nll_scores} presents the results for the in-sample and out-of-sample data.
-The vine copula-based classifier achieves the most balanced performance across classes and in- and out-of-sample data out of three methods.
+The vine copula-based classifier achieves the most balanced performance across classes and in- and out-of-sample data out of three methods in \autoref{tab:brier_nll_scores}.
 In the non-serious complication class, the vine copula-based classifier has a Brier score of 0.19 in the in-sample data and 0.20 in the out-of-sample data.
 Likewise, its Brier score for the serious complication class is 0.22 and 0.23 for the in- and out-of-sample data, respectively.
 In addition, it has the lowest out-of-sample Brier (0.23) and nll (0.64) scores for the serious complication class.

 Even though the random forest achieves the best in-sample Brier and nll scores for serious complications, its performance decreases in the out-of-sample data, potentially due to overfitting.
 While further hyperparameter tuning may improve its performance, such refinements fall outside the scope of this study.
 Likewise, the weighted logistic regression model underperforms in the serious complication class, particularly in the out-of-sample data.
 We will discuss potential reasons for these classification performance differences across models in the next subsection.